All Episodes

 Hello everyone.

-I'd like to say thank you, everyone, for being here today on this very powerful and special day for all of us here.
+I'd like to say thank you everyone for being here today on this very powerful and special day for all of us here.

-My name is Marina Lacerta.
+My name is Marina Lacerda.

 I was minor victim one in federal indictment of Jeffrey Epstein in New York in 2019.